fpcsa/mam/README.md

 Media Asset Management (MAM) solution that fully integrates both transcoding and Image/Video-On-Demand features using OpenSource technologies

 ---
+**!!!IMPORTANT!!!**

+This is an old repository for the Media Asset Management solution.
+This one rely solely on FastAPI servers and single separated docker images for MinIO and Redis.
+There is a new repository which is an all-in-one solution which fully integrates everything in a single ```docker-compose``` for the Media Asset Management solution.
+So it's highly suggested to pull this repository ```https://github.com/fpcsa/mam``` instead of this one which will not be maintained anymore.

+---

 # Video Transcoding and VoD FastAPI Services